yz3440/wlwz-scripts/srt-video-check/README.txt

 - Select episodes from the video metadata
 - Display videos with dimmed regions except for the subtitle bounding box
+- See current subtitle text displayed below the video with subtitle-style formatting
 - Adjust video brightness and contrast with collapsible controls
 - Drag & drop SRT files for editing
 - Edit subtitle text inline